The Lowdown on Low-Flow Toilets

 Some toilets, such as Kohler's Purist Hatbox, are revving up the flush process with a little horsepower — .2 horsepower to be precise, for the pump in the Hatbox.
 Its looks — a sleek, modern design that do look like Aunt Rose's Sunday hat might be nesting inside — are easy on the eyes too.
 Any toilet with a pump will also require an electrical power source.

 The world's driest continent — Australia — brings us dual-flush toilets, which give you a choice: push one button for flushing liquid waste (.8 gallons of water) and another for solid waste (1.6 gallons).
 Caroma pioneered the dual-flush system to help conserve water, but they made it efficient, too.
 The gaping 4-inch trapway on the Caroma helps ensure that when you go so does your waste.
-And although it is a gravity-assist flush system, it doesn't use the siphonic action of traditional toilets, in which waste is pulled out of the bowel after the water.
+And although it is a gravity-assist flush system, it doesn't use the siphonic action of traditional toilets, in which waste is pulled out of the bowl after the water.
 Caroma uses a wash-down system: there's very little water in the deep bowl; most of it comes cascading down from the tank through the rim of the bowl.

 According to water conservationist George Whalen, switching to water-saving fixtures can save you as much as $100 a year in utility costs.
 So low-flow toilets can be good news, especially when they work right.